hackforla/website/.github/ISSUE_TEMPLATE/pre-work-checklist-ux.md

 ---
-name: 'Pre-work Checklist'
+name: Pre-work Checklist
-about: 'All new Research team members should start by making this issue '
+about: All new Research team members should start by making this issue
 title: 'Pre-work Checklist: Researcher: [replace brackets with your name]'
-labels: 'role: ux researcher', 'good first issue'
+labels: 'role: ux researcher good first issue'
 assignees: ''

 ---